codekennML/codekennML/README.md

 ---

 ## 💼 Professional Summary
 I’m a passionate Fullstack Developer with 4+ years of hands-on experience working across **frontend, backend, and cloud infrastructure**.
 I’m deeply committed to designing, developing, and deploying robust, scalable applications using the MERN stack and microservices architectures.
-Currently seeking senior engineering roles where I can leverage my experience in **NodeJS, React/React-Native**, and **cloud-native solutions** to help scale dynamic, modern applications.
+Currently seeking Mid-level to senior engineering roles where I can leverage my experience in **NodeJS, React/React-Native**, and **cloud-native solutions** to help scale dynamic, modern applications.

 ### Key Achievements:
 - **Developed** highly interactive web applications using **React, Node.js, and TypeScript** that serve thousands of active users daily.